On voting

 $$ D \sim \mathcal{N}(\mu_D, \sigma_D^2) $$

-$$ P(\text{tie}) \approx 1 \cdot \frac{1}{5 \sqrt{2 \pi}} \exp\Big(-\frac{(0)^2}{2 \cdot 5^2}\Big) = \frac{1}{5 \sqrt{2 \pi}} $$
+$$ P(\text{tie}) \approx \frac{1}{\sigma_D \sqrt{2 \pi}} \exp\Big(-\frac{(0)^2}{2 \cdot 5^2}\Big)= \frac{1}{5 \sqrt{2 \pi}} \approx 0.08 $$

-This evaluates to 0.0797, or about an 8% chance of a tie in Splitville – pretty cool!
+About an 8% chance of a tie in Splitville – pretty cool!

 Revisiting the box analogy: national polling error

-There is a big problem with our box analogy from earlier: what if there is a giant layer of red ballots sitting at the very top of every single box?
+There is a big problem with our box analogy: what if there is a giant layer of red ballots sitting at the very top of every single box?
 Since every pollster is looking from below, none of them see those ballots.
 It doesn’t matter how many pollsters you have or how many “angles” they use – they are all going to miss those votes in the exact same way.
 This is systematic bias.

 In practice, pollsters do their best to predict and correct for this, but this is why polling errors are highly correlated across states.
 In 2024, for example, the “hidden layer” favored Republicans, causing all seven swing states to move in the same direction.